Altinity/clickhouse-rpm-install/README.md

 ...
 and more
 ```

+**Install specific version**

-- Now, we have picked up specific version (out of available) - let's install it:
+By now, we have picked up specific version (out of available) - let's install it:
 ```bash
 sudo yum install -y clickhouse-server-19.11.7.40 clickhouse-client-19.11.7.40
 ```